-Actor Sam Shepard has died after a private battle with amyotrophic lateral sclerosis—the disease made famous first by baseball player Lou Gehrig, and more recently by the Ice Bucket Challenge.
+Professor and physicist Stephen Hawking has died at age 76.
+He lived most of his life with amyotrophic lateral sclerosis—the disease made famous first by baseball player Lou Gehrig, and more recently by the Ice Bucket Challenge.

 In recent years, most news coverage of ALS has focused on the Ice Bucket Challenge—the viral social-media phenomenon that was started in 2014 to raise money and awareness about the disease.
 The profits from the Ice Bucket Challenge really did go on to fund a new discovery that may help future ALS patients, but scientists still have a long way to go toward understanding the disease, developing treatments, and hopefully one day finding a cure.

 An average of 15 people are diagnosed with ALS every day, and as many as 30,000 Americans are currently affected by the disease.
-But besides the buckets of freezing water and the occasional celebrity diagnosis, many people know very little about this fatal neurological condition.
+But besides Hawking's defiance of doctors' expectations and the buckets of freezing water, many people know very little about this fatal neurological condition.
 To learn more, Health spoke with Eva Feldman, MD, a neurologist and ALS researcher with the University of Michigan Health System.
-Dr. Feldman did not treat Shepard, but she's counseled many other patients and their families about the realities of ALS.
+Dr. Feldman did not treat Hawking, but she's counseled many other patients and their families about the realities of ALS.

 It can affect the body and the mind